 The Board sets the long-term economic assumptions for each valuation performed for funding purposes.
 Prior to FY 2010, the same long-term assumptions were used for the financial statement valuations.
 The distinction between the two different valuations is discussed below.

-For the FY 2014 financial statement valuation, the long-term assumptions were 4.3% interest, 2.4% CPI, and 2.5% salary increase.
-(For the FY 2014 funding valuation, the long-term assumptions were 5.5% interest, 3.0% CPI, and 3.5% salary increase.
-Note that the term "interest" refers here to the interest rate used to discount cash flows.
+(Note that the term "discount" refers here and throughout this note to the interest rate used to discount cash flows.
 The terms "interest rate" and "discount rate" are often used interchangeably in this context.)